 TSB offers two business loan products: a Fixed Rate Loan (up to £1,000,000 with terms up to 10 years) and a Base Rate Loan (from £25,001 with variable rate and terms up to 25 years).

 TSB positions itself as a challenger bank focused on simplicity.
 Spun out of Lloyds Banking Group in 2013, TSB was acquired by Spanish bank Sabadell in 2015.
-In July 2025, Santander agreed to acquire TSB from Sabadell for £2.65 billion — a deal expected to complete in early 2026.
-TSB continues to operate under its own brand and accept new business loan applications while the integration is pending.
+Santander completed its acquisition of TSB from Sabadell for £2.65 billion on 30 April 2026, having first agreed the deal in July 2025.
+TSB continues to operate under its own brand and accept new business loan applications, with Santander confirming no immediate changes while the longer-term brand integration is planned.

 The standout figure is the £1,000,000 fixed-rate loan limit – significantly higher than any other high-street bank.
 NatWest caps unsecured at £100,000, while HSBC and Barclays stop at £25,000.
 The trade-off is the £250 arrangement fee that competitors do not charge.